Russell-S-Harper/FLT/COMMERCIAL-LICENSE.md

     a.
 The Licensee is required to ensure that if the Code is modified prior to distribution, then the comments at the top of the modified file should be appended with the specific revisions made and correct contact information regarding these modifications.

     b.
-The existing comments at the top of each source and header file with headings "Contents", "Repository", and "Contact" should not be altered.
+The existing comments at the top of each source and header file with headings “Contents”, “Repository”, and “Contact” should not be altered.

     c.
 It is preferable to make any revisions through the existing mechanisms provided by GitHub, where they may benefit all users.

 5. No Warranty:

-    The Code provided under this Commercial License is provided "as is," without any warranties or guarantees of its functionality, reliability, or fitness for any particular purpose.
+    The Code provided under this Commercial License is provided “as is,” without any warranties or guarantees of its functionality, reliability, or fitness for any particular purpose.

 6. Compliance with Individual License:

-    The Licensee shall comply with all the terms and conditions of the Individual License associated with the "FLT" Repository in addition to the terms set forth in this Commercial License.
+    The Licensee shall comply with all the terms and conditions of the Individual License associated with the “FLT” Repository in addition to the terms set forth in this Commercial License.

 7. Acting in Good Faith: